 - Ground cinnamon for serving

 In a wide pan put the water and rice.
 Put the pan on the stove, cover, and turn the heat to high.
-Once the water gets to near boiling, turn the heat down to medium and cook until almost completely absorbed.
+Once the water gets to near boiling, turn the heat down to medium-low and cook until almost completely absorbed.
 This should take only a few minutes.

 Remove the lid and add the milk, sugar, and salt.
 Use the amount of sugar that suits the kind of sweetness you like, but you may want to start with the lower amount since you could add more later if desired.
-Stir the contents to completely combine and continue to cook on medium heat.
+Stir the contents to completely combine and continue to cook on medium-low heat.

 Continue to cook like this for 15-20 minutes, then begin to stir more frequently.
 Soon the milk will become condensed to the point that when you drag a spoon or spatula along the bottom of the pan, a path in the pudding will remain for a few moments.
 At this point, reduce the heat to low and stir continuously to avoid scorching.